WuTheFWasThat/vimflowy/docs/storage/Firebase.md

 window.session.settings.setSetting('firebaseUserPassword', firebaseUserPassword)
 ```

-and refresh the page!
+and then manually refresh the page!

-To verify it's using Firebase, you can just look at the Database section of the Firebase console, while typing.

 ## Backups

 You can pay Firebase for automated backups of your data.
+See ${BASE_URL}/database/backups